andreiconst/MDP-Centrale---Assigment-2-Similarity-joins/README.md

 Even though we could not run the Naive algorithm on the full dataset because of memory problems, we can easily compute the number of computations it would have required. <br />
-#Computations Naive algorithm = n * (n-1)/2 = 115 102 * (115102-1) / 2 = 6 624 177 651<br />
+#Computations Naive algorithm = n * (n-1)/2 = 115 102 * (115 102-1) / 2 = 6 624 177 651<br />
 #Computations required Inverted indew algorithm = 121 891 000<br />
 So the Inverted index algorithm reduces the number of computations by a factor of 60 on the full dataset.
-And this is without mentioning the memory gain which is much greater, because here we do not store anything in memory, and discard non relevant pairs as soon as their similarity is computed.
+And this is without mentioning the memory gain which is much greater, because here we do not store anything in memory, and discard non relevant pairs as soon as their non-similarity is confirmed.
 <br /><br />

 In conclusion, we implemented two similarity join algorithms in a mapreduce framework.
 We saw that quadratic requirements in  computations and memory with respect to the size of the input can quickly be overwhelming.
 Therefore a smarter approach, based on